 The tuners are standard chrome diecast tuning machines that aren’t too rigid.

 Some players also upgrade to locking tuners or Floyd rose to ensure that they aren’t out of that tune.
-Me, I find that having to tune my guitars every time I pick it up has become a habit, and as annoying as it may be, it’s a good habit.
+Me, I find that having to tune my guitar every time I pick it up has become a habit, and as annoying as it may be, it’s a good habit.

 What I don’t like about the guitar is that it’s got a crappy nut.
 If I were getting this guitar, I would happily purchase a bone nut and do the replacement the next day I got the guitar.